sugar-glider27/hawaii-google-maps-analysis/README.md

 * Closed
 * Not Closed

+We chose this variable as it directly relates to the topic of our anaylis (the closeness of locations).

 ### Evaluation Metric
 F1 score was used as the primary evaluation metric because business closures are less common than non-closures, making class imbalance an important consideration, and we would like to balance precision and recall.
 Accuracy was separately considered.